 When a TC member is unable to make a meeting, they are encouraged to name a proxy that will represent their opinion and vote on their behalf during the meeting.
 Only members really present at the meeting (directly or proxied) can vote.
 A TC member may proxy another member, but nobody should ever represent more than two votes.

-PTL seats are completely renewed every 6 months.
+PTL seats are completely renewed every development cycle.
 A separate election is run for each project team.
-These elections are collectively held 5 weeks prior to each design summit, with nominations due 6 weeks prior to the summit and elections held open for no less than five business days.
+These elections are collectively held no later than 3 weeks prior to each cycle final release date (on or before ‘R-3’ week) and should be held open for no less than four business days.

 Voters for a given project’s PTL election are the active project contributors (“APC”), which are a subset of the Foundation Individual Members.
 Individual Members who committed a change to a repository of a project over the last two 6-month release cycles are considered APC for that project team.